Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 type float64 as double;
 ```

-In Typee, `int32`, `float32` and `float64` are built-in types while `long`,
+In Typee, `int32`, `float32` and `float64` are built-in types, while in the
-`float` and `double` are identifiers in upper code.
-They are identifiers of
+upper code `long`, `float` and `double` are identifiers.
+They are identifiers
-types.
+of types.

 The _Scanner_ generates a specific token for built-in scalar types.
 It
 generates also a specific token for identifiers, whatever they identify.

 It is the activity of the _Elaborator_ to elaborate the kind of entity an
 identifer identifies.
 This is __semantic__ analysis of Typee source code.
 It
-is based on the running through rules to get what kind of Typee entity the
+is based on the running through grammar rules to get what kind of Typee entity
-identifier is associated with.
+the identifier is associated with.
 For example, in next Typee code `MyClass`
 identifies a class, `f` identifies a class method, `val` identifies a class
 attribute and `i` identifies a variable. `class`, `static`, `const` and
 `int32` are Typee keywords.
 Finally, `print` is a Typee built-in function but
-is detected as an identifier that has to be categorized as identifying a
+is detected as an identifier that has to be categorized.
+Here, it will be as
-function.
+identifying a built-in function.
 ```
 class MyClass {
     static const int32 f() { return MyClass.val; }
     static int32 val = 0;
 }

 int32 i = myClass.val++;
-print( i, val ); // this prints "0 1" on console.
+print( i, val ); // this prints "0 1" on the console.
 ```

 Those categorizations are elaborated according to the rules of Typee grammar.